Clear House Accountants Clear House Accountants

 The Structure of the Service Charge

-The lease explains the dates of the service charge period and frequency of payment of service charges during a period.
-These payments might be due every six months, or quarter.
-In some cases, the landlord may charge after the costs have been run-up.
+The lease explains the dates of the service charge period and the frequency of payment of service charges during a period.
+These payments might be due every six months or a quarter.
+In some cases, the landlord may charge after the costs have been run up.
 The lease will also provide information on the proportion of the service charge the leaseholders are liable to pay.

 For instance, the lease may tell you that you might be required to pay a proportion of the charge depending on the square footage of the flat as one part of the entire building.
 In some cases, the share of the charge you are liable to pay may depend on a percentage of the total service charge.
 There might be other cases where the lease might advise the leaseholders to pay a ‘fair’ or ‘just’ share of the total service charge.